 Top 10 Tips for Driving Safe in Melbourne

-1. In Australia, you are allowed to drive and can rent a car with any valid driver's license.
-Don't forget to carry your driving licence with you at all times.
+- Check your licence: Before travel, make sure your licence is accepted in Australia, and if not you may need to apply for an International Driving Permit.
+In Australia you are allowed to drive and rent only with a valid licence.
+Don't forget to carry your licence with you at all times.

-3. Note that the speed limit in the central city roads is 40km per hour.
-While on major roads, speeds vary from 60 to 80km/hr, and rises to 110km/hr on country roads and highways.
+- Take note of speed limits: Speed limits on central city roads is 40 kilometres per hour.
+On major roads, speeds can vary from 60 to 80 kilometres, rising to 110 kilometres per hour on country roads and highways.

-4. Compulsory wearing of seatbelts by all drivers and passengers in cars must be observed at all times.
-Children and child safety restraints (or car seats) must also be attended.
+- Wear a seatbelt: The wearing of seatbelts is compulsory for all drivers and passengers in Australia.
+Child safety restraints or car seats must also be attended.

-5. Drunk driving is not tolerated.
-Police conduct random breath testing year-round and by law, drivers must not drive if their blood alcohol level is over 0.05, or 50 milligrams of alcohol in every 100 millilitres of blood.
-Keep in mind that this testing is common on Victorian roads.
+- Stay below the limit: Drink driving is not tolerated.
+Police conduct random breath testing year-round and by law, drivers must not drive if their blood alcohol level is over 0.05.
+This testing is common on Victorian roads.

-6. Using a hand-held mobile phone while driving is illegal.
-However, if you need to take or accept some calls, make sure to use a hands-free earpiece, or simply pull over to the side of the road so you can use your cell phone.
+- Don't use your phone: Using a hand-held mobile phone while driving is illegal.
+However, if you need to accept calls, make sure you use a hands-free earpiece or simply pull over to the side of the road.

-7. When driving in Melbourne, you will notice a lot of trams in the Central Business District (CBD), hence drivers must be aware of the several rules when driving that relate to trams.
-These include: giving way to a tram when it is moving into or crossing a roundabout, not overtaking a tram on the left, making sure to stop level with the rear of a tram stopped at a tram stop and driving to the left of a safety zone to avoid pedestrians.
+- Beware of trams: When driving in central Melbourne you will notice a lot of trams.
+Drivers must give way to trams when they move into or cross a roundabout, and may not overtake a tram on the left.
+Also be sure to stop level with the rear of a tram at any designated tram stops, and keep to the left of a safety zone to avoid pedestrians.

-8. Make sure you know the "Hook Turn" rule for turning right when driving in Melbourne.
-This sign was implemented to identify that trams have a clear path past intersections, and this will be markedly spotted by an overhead sign at the intersection displaying the hook turn.
+- The hook turn: Ensure that you are familiar with the "Hook Turn" rule for turning right in Melbourne.
+The sign was implemented to identify that trams have a clear path past intersections, and this will be indicated by an overhead sign at the intersection displaying a hook turn.

-9. While there are many parking meters in Melbourne and parking lots, drivers are advised not to park on the opposite side as you will incur a fine.
+- Parking metres: While there are many parking meters in Melbourne, as well as parking lots, drivers are encouraged not to park on the opposite sides of the road as you will incur a fine.